Who Leads Hungary?

 - BMW is building what it describes as its most advanced and largest plant globally in Debrecen; Samsung SDI's Göd battery factory is Europe's largest

-- Orbán blocked EU aid packages to Ukraine on multiple occasions, using Hungary's veto to extract EU concessions
+- Orbán blocked EU aid packages to Ukraine on multiple occasions during his tenure, using Hungary's veto to extract EU concessions

 - Hungary is the only EU member building new Russian-designed nuclear reactors (Paks II, Rosatom) after Russia's Ukraine invasion